zflohr/global-git-hooks/README.md

 filesystem unless there are repository-specific overrides.
 Thus, the hooks contained herein are hooks that I want to run from the majority of my local Git repositories.

+## Contributing

+This is not an open source project.